Blazity/next-image-proxy/README.md

 - You can create a security loophole if your regex isn't strict enough
 - Since it is a proxy, it will increase bandwidth costs.
 But the increase will be marginal unless you're working on big scale project (i.e. mils of requests per month)

+Limitations:
+- Might not work on Netlify
+- Might not work with serverless-next.js

 ## 🧰 Installation

 ```